apache/opendal/docs/rfcs/0090-limited-reader.md

 }
 ```

-Instead of always requesting the whole object content, we will set the size:
+Instead of constantly requesting the entire object content, we will set the size:

 ```rust
 let op = OpRead {